• Menu

 In November I finally opened my Etsy shop (a few months past my original goal) but it’s at least out there and I have a framework to work with.

 I don’t have a word that exemplifies my mantra for the coming year like so many do.
 However I am excited because my days are mostly my own right now since I left my part time job in November.
 Even though I did not work many hours, the mental freedom this opportunity creates is amazing and a bit intimidating too, there are no more excuses not having the proper time to get at it!
-So without further adieu —
+So without further ado —

 Goals for 2022: